 “Scott Sonenshein’s surprising and entertaining book inspires and instructs us to make the most out of what we already have.
 The result is more — more creativity, more engagement, and more satisfaction.” —Daniel H. Pink, author of Drive and When

-Read more from the critics by clicking here
+Read more praise for Stretch by clicking here.

 A Rice University social scientist teaches you to rethink what you need to succeed, and do more with what you already have, in this counterintuitive, evidence-based guide to changing the way you work and live.

 - America’s most frugal CEO whose company’s stock performance was 2nd among 84,000 other companies.

 - A doctor who performed a lifesaving surgery during a commercial flight.

 - An entrepreneur who built a successful business repackaging trash into gourmet delights.

 - An unemployed psychologist who helped solve one of the world’s hardest computational math challenges.

 - One of the most recognized brands whose signature tagline was inspired by a lifelong criminal.

 We often think the key to success and satisfaction is to get more: more money, time and possessions; bigger budgets, job titles and teams; and additional resources for our professional and personal goals.
 It turns out we’re wrong.